The Chinese government recently implemented a new policy that’s sparked conversations about childhood myopia and online gaming.

 To learn more about our services or schedule your child’s myopia consultation, contact Austin Eye Professionals in Austin today!

-Austin Eye Professionals offers myopia management to patients from Our practice serves patients from Austin and Cedar Park, Texas and surrounding communities.
+Austin Eye Professionals offers myopia management to patients from Our practice serves patients from Austin, Leander and Hutto, Texas and surrounding communities.

 - A: Children, teens, and young adults who are nearsighted or are at risk of becoming nearsighted are ideal candidates for myopia management.
 If you think myopia management is right for you or your child, speak with us about how we can help.
 Remember, the sooner your child starts myopia management, the better their outcome will be.